Characteristic features, ecology and natural history:

 Icebergs spread seeds

-Light airborne seeds can travel large distances with little effort.
-As such one could speculate that seeds for example of birch-species could easily have reached Iceland and subsequently settled as soon as the ice sheets retreated.
-It is known that the Dwarf Birch (Betula nana - Fjalldrapi) was present throughout the Younger Dryas in Scotland and southern Scandinavia.
-By 10-thousand years ago it had resettled on all the northern Atlantic islands as well as Greenland.
-The Rundgren & Ingólfsson study show it was on Iceland already 11-thousand years ago.
-As stated above this could be on a nunatak but could also be a resettlement.
-A problem with this theory is once again a characteristic feature of Iceland's flora: it is dominated by European species, not by American species.
-Given that the prevailing winds over the Atlantic is south-westerly, one would expect the opposite if wind was a major factor.
+Light windborne seeds can travel great distances.
+It is therefore conceivable that seeds for example of birch species could easily have reached Iceland as soon as the ice retreated.
+Dwarf Birch (Betula nana – Fjalldrapi) is known to have survived throughout the Younger Dryas in Scotland and southern Scandinavia.
+By 10,000 years ago it had resettled on all the northern Atlantic islands as well as Greenland.
+The Rundgren & Ingólfsson study indicates that it was already present in Iceland around 11,000 years ago.
+As discussed above, this could indicate survival on a nunatak, but it might equally represent early recolonisation.
+A weakness of the wind-dispersal theory is another characteristic feature of the Icelandic flora: it is dominated by European rather than North American species.
+Given that the prevailing winds over the North Atlantic are south-westerly, one might expect the opposite if wind had been the dominant means of dispersal.

 Introduction -- The Nunatak theory -- Birds -- Wind, Seas and Icebergs -- Conclusion -- top